and1teachera/price-change-management-system/docs/use_cases.md

 **Postconditions**:

 - Messages from RMS Integration Service are successfully published to RabbitMQ.
-- Messages are consumed sequentially by the PriceLogix Feed Service.
+- Messages are consumed in batches by the PriceLogix Feed Service, with controlled concurrency and ordering preserved at the store group level.
 - Dead Letter Queue (DLQ) contains unprocessed messages due to errors or retry exhaustion.

 **Main Success Scenario Step by Step**: